timjk/mixingMustard/README.md

 When I'm cleaning up
 --------
-Check view/model responsibilites are correct
-Global soundcloud client id
+clean css
-check property and method naming consistency get rid of trackSet property on trackDetailsModel pass launchpad element to event trigger method consistent whitespace for method calls/definitions order of functions, render at end etc
+get rid of trackSet property on trackDetailsModel pass launchpad element to event trigger method order of functions, render at end etc

-for future: listen function is managed by backbone and prevents memory leaks
+for future: use listen function instead of on because it's managed by backbone and prevents memory leaks